apache/artemis-examples/examples/protocols/amqp/sasl-scram/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-This example demonstrates the usage of SCRAM-SHA SASL authentication with ActiveMQ Artemis and AMQP clients.
+This example demonstrates the usage of SCRAM-SHA SASL authentication with Apache Artemis and AMQP clients.

 Of note is the AMQP acceptor configuration restricting the offered mechanisms to SCRAM-SHA-256, and the reference to the login config scope ``amqp-sasl-scram`` that holds the relevant SCRAM login module.